faithvoid/9xOS/README.md

 ## Post Install
 - For various ARM64 binaries of retro games for best performance, check out my ARM64Ports GitHub repository! https://github.com/faithvoid/ARM64Ports
+- For retro messenger support, Pidgin is included in the default install script.
+You can use Retro AIM Server to connect to an AIM instance, connect to IRC chats, or install ```msn-pecan``` to connect to Escargot, an MSN Messenger private server.
+You can also use native builds of MSN Messenger (versions 3.0 and 4.0 have been tested and work with the Escargot Patcher), but note that MSN seems to use a LOT of memory in WINE, so I would not recommend using it on Pi systems with less than 2GB of RAM (on a 1GB Pi 5, having MSN in the background plus running other applications tends to crash the system, whereas Pidgin is lightweight and barely noticeable, even with several chats open).
+- For web browsing, I'd recommend using Pale Moon over Firefox, especially on lower-end devices.
+It both looks closer to the 00s era of Firefox and runs much better on RAM-limited devices such as the 1GB Pi 4/5.
+Some websites may have issues, but most you'd visit on a system like this don't (for example, Newgrounds might give you a security error if browsing on an unknown IP, but if you visit Newgrounds on another device then revisit it on the Pi, it'll work just fine).